SSerper/RDW-First-Owners/README.md

 This script has a standard BSD license, would be nice to refer to my name if you use it.

 The limiations of the first branch-release has been fixed/updated.
 Now, an additional compare against the manufacturing date is performed to extract the real "FIRST-TIME" owner of the car.

+This version has a GUI to follow and control the extraction progress.
+It's a quick and dirty implementation, so bear with me as I am also still learning the ins & outs of Python...